GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-08_Rmd_html.md

 ---
-title: "Example: R markdown with html output"
+title: "Examples: R Markdown with HTML Output"
 toc: true
 toc_label: In this example
 ---